IBM/kubernetes-driver/devdocs/dev-env.md

 python3 build.py --help
 ```

-`--publish` is reserved for maintainers capable of building a release.
+`--release` is reserved for maintainers capable of building a release.